Madison, Wisconsin: Radio

 Madison has three large media companies that own the majority of the commercial radio stations within the market.
 These companies consist of iHeartMedia, Entercom Communications, and Mid-West Family Broadcasting as well as other smaller broadcasters.
 Madison is home to Mid-West Family Broadcasting, which is an independently owned broadcasting company that originated and is headquartered in Madison.
 Mid-West Family owns radio stations throughout the state and the Midwest.

 Madison hosts two volunteer-operated and community-oriented radio stations, WORT and WSUM.
 WORT Community Radio (89.9 FM), founded in 1975, is one of the oldest volunteer-powered radio stations in the United States.
 A listener-sponsored community radio station, WORT offers locally produced diverse music and talk programming.
 WSUM (91.7 FM) is a free-form student radio station programmed and operated almost entirely by students.

 Madison's Wisconsin Public Radio station, WHA, was one of the first radio stations in the nation to begin broadcasting.
 Public radio programs that originate at the WPR studios include Michael Feldman's Whad'Ya Know?, Zorba Pastor On Your Health, To the Best of Our Knowledge, Calling All Pets, and the longest running radio program in America, Chapter a Day.

 WXJ-87 is the NOAA Weather Radio All Hazards station on Madison's west side, with broadcasts originating from the National Weather Service in Sullivan, Wisconsin.

 TV

 Madison has six commercial stations, two public television stations and a religious station.
-The commercial stations consist of WISC-TV (CBS) and its MyNetworkTV subchannel, TVW; WMTV (NBC), with a CW+ subchannel; WKOW-TV (ABC); WMSN-TV (Fox); WIFS (Ion); and WZCK-LD/W23BW-D (various subchannel networks).
-WMWD-LD (Daystar) also serves the area.
+The commercial stations consist of WISC-TV (CBS) and its MyNetworkTV subchannel, TVW; WMTV (NBC), with a CW+ subchannel; WKOW-TV (ABC); WMSN-TV (Fox); WIFS (Ion);WZCK-LD/W23BW-D (various subchannel networks); WMWD-LD (Daystar) and WMWI (ONTV4U) also serve the area.
 Madison has two public television stations: WHA-TV, which is owned by the University of Wisconsin–Extension and airs throughout the state with the exception of Milwaukee, and cable's Madison City Channel, which is owned and operated by the City of Madison covering city governmental affairs.
+Until December 2025 Madison was the headquarters for WisconsinEye, a statewide public affairs television network which broadcast the activity of the Wisconsin Legislature.
+At the end of 2025 the network stopped its broadcasts due to an inability to raise funds.